-13.2 Calculation of Grade Point Average (GPA)
+15.3 Calculation of Grade Point Average (GPA)

-- 13.2.1 The Grade Point Average (GPA) is calculated by summing all the quality points (i.e. grade points multiplied by credits) for all modules taken by the student in a specific period, and then dividing the sum by the total number of credits taken.
-The calculation includes all module grades, except the excluded modules as approved by the Academic Board. - 13.2.2 All the grades, including the Fail grade, attained for the same module that the student attempted will be shown on the academic transcript but only the grade attained at the last attempt will be used in the calculation of cGPA. - 13.2.3 Modules which adopt pass/fail grading will not be counted towards the calculation of GPA. - 13.2.4 The cumulative GPA (cGPA) is the GPA for all modules taken at the time of calculation. - 13.2.5 The semester GPA is the GPA for all modules taken in a specific semester.
+- 15.3.1 The Grade Point Average (GPA) is calculated by summing all the quality points (i.e. grade points multiplied by credits) for all modules taken by the student in a specific period, and then dividing the sum by the total number of credits taken.
+The calculation includes all module grades, except the excluded modules as approved by the Academic Board. - 15.3.2 All the grades, including the "F" grade, attained for the same module that the student attempted will be shown on the academic transcript but only the grade attained at the last attempt will be used in the calculation of cumulative GPA (cGPA). - 15.3.3 Modules which adopt pass/fail grading will not be counted towards the calculation of GPA. - 15.3.4 The cGPA is the GPA for all modules taken at the time of calculation. - 15.3.5 The semester GPA is the GPA for all modules taken in a specific semester.

-13.2.6 The year GPA is the GPA for all modules taken in a specific academic year.
+15.3.6 The year GPA is the GPA for all modules taken in a specific academic year.

-13.3 Students' Performance
+15.4 Students' Performance

-13.3.1 Students' performance is reflected and monitored by the cGPA that they attained.
+15.4.1 Students' performance is reflected and monitored by the cGPA that they attained.
 The academic performance of a student will be reviewed at the end of each semester.
 Appropriate guidance and assistance will be provided to students as deemed appropriate and feasible.

-13.3.2 Academic Warning and Academic Probation
+15.4.2 Academic Warning and Academic Probation

-- 13.3.2.1 Students whose cumulative GPA (cGPA) falls between 1.7 and 1.99 in any one semester will receive an "Academic Warning" (AW).
-If a student obtains a cGPA of 2.0 or above in the following semester, the Academic Warning will be removed. - 13.3.2.2 Students whose cGPA falls below 1.7 in any one semester will be put on "Academic Probation" (AP).
-The Academic Probation status will remain in place until their cGPA rises to 1.7 or above. - 13.3.2.3 Students who have received an Academic Warning are strongly advised to reduce his/her study load in the subsequent semester to no more than 15 credits (including the retake module(s)) and to no more than 12 credits in the case of Academic Probation, subject to availability of the module(s) and timetabling arrangements.
+- 15.4.2.1 Students whose cGPA falls between 1.7 and 1.99 in any one semester will receive an "Academic Warning" (AW).
+If a student obtains a cGPA of 2.0 or above in the following semester, the Academic Warning will be removed. - 15.4.2.2 Students whose cGPA falls below 1.7 in any one semester will be put on "Academic Probation" (AP).
+The Academic Probation status will remain in place until their cGPA rises to 1.7 or above. - 15.4.2.3 Students who have received an Academic Warning are strongly advised to reduce his/her study load in the subsequent semester to no more than 15 credits (including the retake module(s)) and to no more than 12 credits in the case of Academic Probation, subject to availability of the module(s) and timetabling arrangements.

-13.3.3 Discontinuation of Study (resulting from Unsatisfactory Academic Performance)
+15.4.3 Discontinuation of Study (resulting from Unsatisfactory Academic Performance)

-13.3.3.1 The University may discontinue the study of a student if
+15.4.3.1 The University may discontinue the study of a student if

-- a) his/her cumulative GPA is below 1.0 for two consecutive semesters; or - starting the second semester of study, his/her cumulative GPA falls below 1.7 for three consecutive semesters.
+- a) his/her cGPA is below 1.0 for two consecutive semesters; or - b) starting the second semester of study, his/her cGPA falls below 1.7 for three consecutive semesters.

-13.3.4 Assistance to Underperformed Students
+15.4.4 Assistance to Underperformed Students